uf-mil/mil2/src/subjugator/subjugator_RL/Readme.md

---To do:

--to obs space we need add sub localization - DVL sensor -integrate movement_publisher into sub env
+--This week
+-go back to multithreading and have everything working

+--Next week
+-we need to see if the subenv is adding the odometry/filtered to the observation space -defeat the ender dragon
--run localizaiton with the gymnode-enable ekf ndoe -call the unpause gazebo service before resetting -increase gazbeo wait time to see if that changes anythign -launch file, put the localization stuff in there -Make subRL a rospkg / submodule
+-call the unpause gazebo service before resetting

--see sub move in gazebo from random actions
+--Following week
+-Reward calculation
 -may change the range of motion from inf to smaller range

--LATER
--Reward calculation
+--LATER
+-launch file, put the localization stuff in there -Make subRL a rospkg / submodule

 ----AFTER FINISH SETTING UP
 -Speed up sim